What is a Cash-Out Refinance?

 *VA cash-out loans are not available in Texas because of their state laws regarding home equity loans.

 All refinances require closing costs.
 Closing costs are typically three percent to six percent of the mortgage.
 Essentially, you can expect to pay most of the same fees you paid when you closed on your first mortgage.
-In 2018, the national average of closing costs paid were almost $5,800 per transaction (according to data released on Nov.
+In 2018, the national average of closing costs paid was almost $5,800 per transaction (according to data released on Nov.
 26, 2019, by US News).

 Loan terms don’t have to reset